gtpWebDev/skeleton-jwt-auth/README.md

 Then issues a JWT for the user, using private-public keys.
 Currently set up to output JSON to a front-end application.

-A step-by-step guide for the general project set-up is described below...
+A step-by-step guide which would set-up much of the project is described below, but in using this template, none of the steps need to be carried out, other than:

+1. npm install
+2. create .env, the public and private keys, and add the db strings

 ## Install the express-generator